Two- and three-body structure of the Y(4660)

 In this paper, we want to investigate to which extent it is possible to distinguish between two- and three-body molecules and which scales govern this distinction.
 In particular, we analyze the example of the $Y(4660)$ in detail.
 This state was proposed to be a $\psi'f_0(980)$ molecule based on an analysis with the Weinberg method~\cite{Guo:2008zg} while the $f_0(980)$ itself was proposed to be a molecule of $\bar K$ and $K$ mesons~\cite{lightscalarmols,lightscalarcritcrit}.
 It is therefore important to elucidate whether the internal structure of the $f_0(980)$ can be neglected for the description of the $Y(4660)$ or not.
 The answer to this question, of course, depends on the physical scales in this problem.
 For a deeply-bound $f_0(980)$, one expects that the internal structure can be neglected.
 Performing numerically exact three-body calculations, we determine for which parameter ranges the $Y(4660)$ can be interpreted as a $\psi'f_0(980)$ molecule and for which ranges as a $\psi'K\bar K$ molecule.
 We stress that we only investigate the interplay of a possible two--body vs. three--body nature of the $Y(4660)$ in order to understand the interplay of the various scales.
 No explicit compact component is included for the $Y(4660)$ nor is the width of the $f_0(980)$ included.
 Thus, this work is mainly of theoretical interest and we are not yet in the position to compare with experimental line shapes.
 We start with a brief description of our formalism and some analytical considerations before we present and discuss the results of our three--body calculation.
 The paper ends with an outlook.

 {\bf 2.
 Formalism:} In this section, we briefly outline the approach used to derive the amplitude for $\psi'f_0(980)$--scattering.
 For this purpose, we set up a non-relativistic effective field theory (EFT) for three distinguishable particles with different masses.\footnote{ A detailed description of the EFT for three identical bosons is given in~\cite{HammerBraaten:2004}.
-The general case of distinguishable particles with different masses can be found in Ref.~\cite{HagenDip}.} Note that the typical momentum of the kaons in this problem is of order 70 MeV or less such that they can still be treated non-relativistically.
-The underlying Lagrangian reads~\cite{HagenDip}
+The general case of distinguishable particles with different masses can be found in Ref.~\cite{HagenDip}.} The underlying Lagrangian reads~\cite{HagenDip}

 where the scalar functions $\psi_k$ and $d_k$ are particle- and dimer fields, respectively, and $m_k$ is the mass of particle $k$.
 The indices $i, j, k$ in Eq.~\eqref{Equation:Lagrangian} are always different from each other such that the mass of particle $k$ can also be labeled by $m_{ij}=m_{ji}$.
 This convention will be used below.
 Moreover, a two-body state of particles $i$ and $j$ can be labeled either by the indices $ij$ or by the index $k$ ($i\neq j\neq k$).
 The dimer fields are introduced for convenience and are not dynamical.
 An equivalent theory without dimer fields can be obtained by inserting the classical equation of motion for the non--dynamical dimer fields.
 Furthermore, $g_k$ and $h$ are coupling--constants, and the factors $c_k$ sum up to one.
 From the Lagrangian \eqref{Equation:Lagrangian}, we can directly derive the Feynman--rules of our theory in momentum space and construct the general amplitude $A_{ij}$ for particle--dimer scattering in the channel $i\to j$.
 The resulting equations are illustrated in Figs.~\ref{Graphic:Amplitude} and~\ref{Graphic:Dimerprop}.